CodeYourFuture/CYF-Workshops/bits-and-rats/readme.md

 ### 🌱 Round 1: "The Simple Search" (4 Bottles)

 Four people will be bottles.
 Two people will be rats.
 Everybody else will be the butlers and come up with a testing strategy.
-As nobody knows who is the poisoned bottle, the bottles and rats are free to help the butler with their strategy.
 This is your training round.
 Take your time to understand the game.
-Success is finding the poison within 2 tests.
+Success is finding the poisoned bottle.

 Four (4) 🍾 **Bottles**, stand in any order the **🤵🏻 Butler** asks.

 Two (2) 🐀 **Rats**, follow the directions of your **🤵🏻 Butler/s**.
-For each round of testing you must go to the bottle or bottles directed and ask for a piece of paper. 🔀 Shuffle your papers if you get more than one, please!
+For each round of testing you must go to the bottle or bottles directed and ask for a piece of paper.

+🍾 **Bottles**, when a 🐀 **Rat** comes to you, hand them one of your slips of paper.
+Don't peek!

-When the **🤵🏻 Butler** yells 🧪 TEST...
+_When the **🤵🏻 Butler** yells 🧪 TEST..._

 🐀 **Rats** open all your paper slips.
 If you have a `0` on _any_ of your slips, please die as dramatically as you can manage.

-🍾 **Bottles**, when a 🐀 **Rat** comes to you, hand them one of your slips of paper.
-Don't peek!

 **🤵🏻 Butler**, when you are ready to guess the poisoned 🍾 **Bottle**, go to the 🍾 **Bottle** and ask for their slip.

+#### Victory condition:

 If the paper has a `0` you have won the game!
 Move to Round 2.
 If the paper has a `1` you have lost, alas!
 Switch roles and play another round with just 4 bottles.

 ### 🌿 Round 2: "Resource Management" (8 Bottles)

-- Eight (8) **🍾 Bottles**, stand in any order the **🤵🏻 Butlers** ask.
+- Eight (8) **🍾 Bottles**, stand in any order the **🤵🏻 Butlers** ask and get ready to hand out your slips.
 - Three (3) **🐀 Rats**, get ready to do your most elaborate death, please!

+As before, for each round of testing, rats must go to the bottle or bottles directed and ask for a piece of paper. 🔀 Shuffle your papers if you get more than one, please!

+_When the **🤵🏻 Butler** yells 🧪 TEST..._

+🐀 **Rats** open all your paper slips.
+If you have a `0` on _any_ of your slips, please die as dramatically as you can manage.

 **🤵🏻 Butler**, when you are ready to guess the poisoned 🍾 **Bottle**, go to the 🍾 **Bottle** and ask for their slip.

+#### Victory condition:

 If the paper has a `0` you have won the game!
 Move to Round 3.
 If the paper has a `1` you have lost, alas!
 Switch roles and play another round.

 ### 🌳 Round 3: "The Time Crunch" (16 Bottles)

+You may have to switch to the [small group version](#small-group-version) at this point.

 The final challenge!
 Lots of bottles, few rats, and only one chance to test.
 You have 16 bottles, 4 rats, and 1 test.
 Good luck!

 <details>
 <summary>

-## Small Group Version
+## 🐁 Small Group Version

 </summary>